aclarke211/renamer/to-do/to-do.md

   - (default "_c")

 - Activate **'rename'** button if no missing files and at least 1 found file.

+- Rename files by looping through found files array and passing the files to server 1 by 1.

 - Revert button after renaming:<br>
   - (Option to revert all or select certain files via checkboxes).